msawired/OPC/README.md

 ## Example

+See the full demo on [OpenProcessing](https://openprocessing.org/sketch/1532131).

-Example below will display a range slider that you can change live while playing your sketch.
+A simple example below will display a range slider that you can change live while playing your sketch.

 ```
 //var radius = 10; //instead of defining a variable, use below